Genetic Engineering Multiple choice questions and answers

 Ans. (a)

-(a) Human chromosome can replicate in bacterial cell
+(a) Human chromosome can replicate in bacterial cells

-(b) Mechanism of gene regulation is identical in humans and bacteria
+(b) The mechanism of gene regulation is identical in humans and bacteria

-(d) Bacterial cell can carry out the splicing reaction
+(d) Bacterial cells can carry out the splicing reaction

 Ans. (c)